nashkell/dnd-lmop/TLDR.md

 #### Death

 If a player's HP drops below 0, they have suffered a mortal wound and can no longer attack.
-Give them a free roll to try to stuff their guts back in, or let other players take them out of immediate danger before they die completely.
+Each player will have three (3) turns to try to stuff their guts back in, or let other players take them out of immediate danger before they die completely.

-Total death generally isn't very much fun for that player, so the Dungeon Master may choose to use divine inspiration to help that player out before or after they die.

-You can also introduce **ＤＥＡＴＨ** as a non-player character and have the player barter with ＤＥＡＴＨ in exchange for humiliating punishments, or challenge them to a game of "street craps", where you each throw all of your dice and count the number of pairwise wins.

-If a player dies completely, you can have them hang around as a ghost who has no items but can still gently interact with objects, and, if they roll exceptionally well, lightly posess nearby non-player characters.
-The other players are responsible for dragging the corpse along for the rest of the quest until it can be revived.
+The other players are responsible for dragging the corpse along for the rest of the quest until it can be revived, if they so choose.

-If _all_ your players die, you can send them on the fan-made _**[Fires of Hell](https://olddungeonmaster.files.wordpress.com/2014/12/fires-of-hell-5e.pdf)**_ campaign, which lets the players fight their way out of Hell and back to your game world.
+Players are encouraged to roll a back-up character in the event they want to continue playin in the current session.

 #### Experience Points and Levels